The Complete Travel Guide to Nuku'alofa

 Family Holidays in Nuku’alofa

 Nuku’alofa is a city where families can experience the culture of Tonga together.
-Forget about kids’ clubs and lavish resorts like the rest of the South Pacific.
+Forget about kids’ clubs and lavish resorts like in the rest of the South Pacific.
 Nuku’alofa is a city for families who would rather adventure together, whether it’s snorkelling at the island reefs, learning how to make Tongan crafts or something more.
-See our complete The Guide to Nuku’alofa for Families.
+Start planning your family getaway with The Guide to Nuku’alofa for Families.

 • Go on a snorkelling trip to swim with coral and tropical fish